smatechnologies/ibm-i-agent-docs/docs/operator-replay/virtual-devices.md

 that specifies the job sub-type of Operator Replay.

-The \*CMD Mode 4 of operation allows that the DEVICE( ) and/or IPADDR( ) keywords from the Agent\'s STROPRRPY command can be added after the name of the Script that will be executed.
-To use these keywords in the OpCon job, be sure that the Agent\'s Operator Replay Configuration has specified \*CMD in the Configuration Telnet Device Name field (either by itself, or optionally along with the \*USER mode).
-If the Agent does not allow the \*CMD mode, then any parameters added after the OpCon job\'s Script name will be ignored.
+The \*CMD Mode 4 of operation allows that the DEVICE( ) and/or IPADDR( ) keywords from the Agent's STROPRRPY command can be added after the name of the Script that will be executed.
+To use these keywords in the OpCon job, be sure that the Agent's Operator Replay Configuration has specified \*CMD in the Configuration Telnet Device Name field (either by itself, or optionally along with the \*USER mode).
+If the Agent does not allow the \*CMD mode, then any parameters added after the OpCon job's Script name will be ignored.

 One strategy that could be enabled by the \*CMD Mode 4 would be to